curtsheller/notes/Meilisearch/Meilisearch.md

 # MeiliSearch

-An open source, blazingly fast and hyper relevant search-engine that will improve your search experience.
+An open source, amazingly fast and hyper relevant search-engine that will improve your search experience.

 Current version is **v0.28** (_as of 20 Sept 2022_).
 Might jsut wait for first release of v1.0 before upgrading fully.